On stable type IIA de-Sitter vacua with geometric flux: Analyzing the flux vacua

 \subsubsection{Obstructions from the Bianchi identities}

 For type IIA orientifold case, it has been found \cite{Ihl:2007ah,Gao:2018ayp} that the two known formulations of Bianchi identities do not result in equivalent sets of constraints on the fluxes, and there are always some ``missing identities" which can have impact on the vacua realized within the so-called symplectic or cohomology formulation of (non-)geometric fluxes.
-So it might be possible that in such a simple setting which allows only a couple of moduli, it could get hard to consistently turn-on the all the needed (non-)geometric fluxes.
+So it might be possible that in such a simple setting which allows only a few number of moduli, it could get hard to consistently turn-on all the needed (geometric) fluxes.

-For our type IIA model we have six non-zero fluxes in the low energy dynamics, namely $\{e_1, m_0, {\rm H}_0, {\rm H}^1, \hat{w}_{11}, \hat{w}_1{}^0\}$ and these are to be used for stabilizing six scalars fields.
+For our simple type IIA setting we have six non-zero fluxes in the low energy dynamics, namely $\{e_1, m_0, {\rm H}_0, {\rm H}^1, \hat{w}_{11}, \hat{w}_1{}^0\}$ and these are to be used for stabilizing six scalars fields.
 To be specific, there are three saxions $\{D, \sigma, \rho\}$ and three axions $\{\xi_0, \xi_1, {\rm b}^1\}$.
-However, as we switch-off the $F$-term geometric fluxes in order to avoid a possibly negative contribution to the scalar potential, and allow their presence only through the positive semi-definite $D$-term effects, the cohomology form of the Bianchi identities results in just one constraint.
+However, as we switch-off the F-term geometric fluxes in order to satisfy the Bianchi identities, and to avoid a possibly negative contribution to the scalar potential, we need to allow their presence only through the positive semidefinite D-term effects.
+Subsequently we end up in having the cohomology form of the Bianchi identities resulting in just a single non-trivial constraint.
 This also reduces the number of independent fluxes to five, which can be attributed to the root cause of having one axionic combination still flat in the end.
-So the observation that there is at least one axion combination unfixed due to BIs, one cannot afford to make any other fluxes to zero, in case some additional constraints on the remaining fluxes arise in an explicit model through the so-called missing Bianchi identities.
+So the observation that there is at least one axion combination unfixed due to BIs, one cannot afford to make any other fluxes to zero, in case some additional constraints on the remaining fluxes arise in an explicit model through the so-called missing Bianchi identities, which is unknown for the moment.
 Similar observations have been made for the type IIB models as well \cite{Shukla:2016xdy}, which in the case of rigid compactification has resulted in a (partial) restoration of the no-scale structure even in the presence of non-geometric fluxes \cite{Shukla:2019akv}.
-To investigate the issue of missing Bianchi identities is beyond the scope of the current plan as the main task and goal in the current work has been limited to follow a balanced approach in the search of finding stable de-Sitter solutions for integer fluxes, and if such a candidate model is found, then to enumerate the possible loopholes for future refinements!
+To investigate the issue of missing Bianchi identities is beyond the scope of the current plan as the main tasks and goals in this work have been limited to follow a balanced approach in the search of finding stable de-Sitter solutions for integer fluxes, and if such a candidate model is found, then to enumerate the possible loopholes for future refinements!